-The Regional Capacity Program (RCP) provides funding for improvements to the Orange County Master Plan of Arterial Highways (MPAH).
-The program also provides for intersection improvements and other projects to help improve street operations and reduce congestion.
+Measure M2 (M2) includes a number of competitive grant programs that provide funding for regional streets and roads projects.
+The Regional Capacity Program (RCP) provides funding for improvements to the Orange County Master Plan of Arterial Highways.
+The program provides for intersection improvements and other projects to help improve street operations and reduce congestion.
 The Regional Traffic Signal Synchronization Program (RTSSP) provides funding for multi-agency, corridor-based signal synchronization throughout Orange County.

-These programs allocate funds through a competitive process and target projects that improve traffic by considering factors such as degree of congestion relief, cost effectiveness, project readiness, etc. The Comprehensive Transportation Funding Programs (CTFP) serves as the mechanism the Orange County Transportation Authority (OCTA) uses to administer the RCP and RTSSP, as well as the competitive transit (Projects S, T, and V) and environmental cleanup programs (Project X).
-The CTFP guidelines provide the procedures necessary for Orange County agencies to apply for funding and, following award of funds, seek reimbursement for projects.
-These guidelines were originally approved by the OCTA Board of Directors (Board) on March 22, 2010, and were most recently updated and approved in August 2014.
+These programs allocate funds through a competitive process and target projects that improve traffic flow by considering factors such as degree of congestion relief, cost effectiveness, and project readiness, among other factors.

-Comprehensive Transportation Funding Programs - Page 2 Proposed Guideline Modifications
+On March 22, 2010, the Orange County Transportation Authority (OCTA) Board of Directors (Board) approved guidelines for the Comprehensive Transportation Funding Programs (CTFP), which serve as the mechanism for administration of the RCP and RTSSP.
+The CTFP Guidelines provide the procedures necessary for Orange County agencies to apply for funding and seek reimbursement for projects that have been allocated funds.
+Five annual calls for projects (call) have been issued to date for both the RCP and RTSSP and, collectively, OCTA has provided over \$246 million countywide for capacity and synchronization improvement projects.
+In preparation for the 2016 annual call, updates to the guidelines have been prepared.